 Woolly Apple Aphid

 Biology: Overwinter as nymphs primarily on the roots, but sometimes in cracks and crevices in the tree canopy.
-Cottony colonies are visible by mid to late June.
-Their waxy coverings make them difficult to control.
+White, cottony colonies are visible by mid to late June.
+Their waxy covering makes them difficult to control.

 Monitoring: Start monitoring for colonies in mid-June by checking root suckers and edges of pruning cuts and wounds.

 Management Considerations: If colonies are present, an insecticide treatment can be applied in early to mid-July.
 If using spirotetramat (Ultor), apply at petal fall to allow time for translocation of the chemical within the tree.